Tdap Vaccination during Pregnancy - Frequently Asked Questions

 Why is pertussis vaccine recommended for pregnant women?

-Why is pertussis vaccination during pregnancy important for new born infants?
+Why is pertussis vaccination during pregnancy important for the new born infants?

 Pertussis or whooping cough is highly infectious, and infants under the age of 6 months are most at risk of complications.